 A pregnancy test is the only way to know for sure whether you're pregnant.
-But when should you take a pregnancy test?
-And what do the results mean?

-When to take a pregnancy test
+When to do a pregnancy test

 If you're pregnant, the amount of HCG in your body rises rapidly in the early days and weeks.
 A home pregnancy test can detect this in your urine.

 Always take a pregnancy test if you think you might be pregnant, no matter what type of contraception you use or previously used.

-What's a test like?Most tests come in a small box that contains one or two long sticks.
+Most tests come in a small box that contains one or two long sticks.
 You pee on the stick and the result appears on the stick after a few minutes.
 All tests are slightly different, so always read the instructions.